rakyll/gcp-connectivitytests/README.md

 Download a JSON service account key from https://console.cloud.google.com/iam-admin/serviceaccounts.
 Provide the contents of the key as the GCLOUD_SERVICE_KEY env variable.

+Run the following command to generate the Circle CI manifest:

 ```
 $ gcp-connectivitytests -gen=circleci -project=PROJECT_ID > .circleci/config.yml